 Child and Adolescent Mental Health Services (CAMHS)

-The AWG has developed policies to help ensure Aboriginal people are given priority in accessing services, and to provide direction in the following areas
+The ASWG has developed procedures, operational guidelines and an Aboriginal Mental Health Plan that ensures that Aboriginal people are given priority in accessing services, and to provide direction in the following areas:

-The AWG disseminates relevant information throughout CAMHS including Aboriginal focussed resources and relevant research and information regarding Aboriginal services.
-The AWG also has a role in providing information about and promoting the Division's services to external agencies..
+The ASWG disseminates relevant information throughout CAMHS including Aboriginal focussed resources and relevant research and information regarding Aboriginal services.
+The ASWG also has a role in providing information to external agencies about CAMHS and promoting the Division's services.

-The AWG helps to develop culturally specific clinical services for Aboriginal clients of CAMHS.
-Members of the group have undergone extensive cultural awareness training and use the AWG forum to discuss Aboriginal clinical issues.
-The members of the AWG act as a contact for other Divisional staff and staff from other agencies who may be working with Aboriginal clients.
+The members of the ASWG can act as a contact for other WCHN staff and staff from other agencies who may be working with Aboriginal clients and their families.

 Training and Development

-For further information or to speak to someone about Aboriginal services provided by CAMHS please contact your regional Child Adolescent Mental Health Service or contact Lyn Jones, Senior Aboriginal Mental Health Consultant on 8341 1222.
+For further information or to speak to someone about Aboriginal services provided by CAMHS please contact your regional Child Adolescent Mental Health Service or contact Lyn Jones, Principal Aboriginal Mental Health Lead on 8341 1222.